ggstuart/web-application-development/content/getting-started/chrome/index.md

 1. They communicate with *web servers* using **HTTP** requests.
 1. They render *HTML documents* and related content.

->In this module we will use [Google Chrome](https://www.google.com/intl/en_uk/chrome/).
->The main reason for this is that *it is the most popular browser* and very likely will be used by the majority of your users.
-> You may want to **set Chrome as your default browser** for the duration of this module if it isn't already.
+They also have a secondary function, to act as platforms for developers to *debug and inspect* the inner workings of complex documents.

 ## Google Chrome

+In this module we will use [Google Chrome](https://www.google.com/intl/en_uk/chrome/).
+The main reason for this is that *it is the most popular browser* and very likely will be used by the majority of your users.

 You should already have Google Chrome open and be viewing this web page.

+> You may want to **set Chrome as your default browser** for the duration of this module if it isn't already.

 It looks something like this:

 {{<figure src="images/chrome.png" caption="Google Chrome, showing this page under development">}}

 Almost all the window is taken up by the content of the page.
 The window includes tabs at the top to open multiple pages at once and a thin toolbar with the url and a few buttons like *back*, *forward* and *reload* etc..

 > If you want to remove this then pressing *F11* should toggle full screen mode on and off.

 Scroll around the page from a users perspective.

+> You can also view this site on a mobile device, notice the differences.

 Notice the structure.
 There is a header at the top with the module title.
 There's a navigation menu under the module title.